MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutAdDistributionHidden.md

 See [How to choose ad placements for Audience campaigns](#how-to-choose-ad-placements-for-audience-campaigns) to learn more about choosing the placements where you want your Audience ads to serve.

 > [!NOTE]
 > Not everyone has ad placements for Audience campaigns yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

 ## Ad distribution options